eannaoceallaigh/www/_posts/2024-02-02-azure-cross-tenant-storage.md

 If you're managing your storage account via the Azure portal, go to `Networking` and then click on `Private endpoint connections` and then click `Create`.

-If you're using terraform, you can create a private endpoint resource in code using the [azurerm_private_endpoint](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/private_endpoint) resource.
+If you're using terraform, you can create a private endpoint in code using the [azurerm_private_endpoint](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/private_endpoint) resource.

 ### How can I confirm it's working?